 - The art of conversation

 Holidays are full of new people or family members who are seen but once a year.
 Let your children know who they are likely to see and talk about how they can be a blessing to each one.
 Give them information about family members they don’t know well and help them find something they can ask about or say to engage them.
 You can make it more fun if you give them things to ask, like “Be sure to ask Uncle Dave to tell you about how he taught Mommy to play football.”
-Or “Ask Uncle Marty about the time he tried to give the cat a sun tan!”
+Or “Ask Aunt Jane about the time he tried to give the cat a sun tan!”

 Teach them how to listen to the conversation at the table and how to appropriately interject without excessive silliness or distracting behaviors.
 Prepare them to answer questions the adults will ask.
 Even our shy children can converse well if they have prepared something to share about life or activities they enjoy.
 At our family Thanksgiving gathering, before the prayer, each family member shares something from the past year for which they are thankful.
 We had our boys think about this ahead of time so they were ready when their turn came to speak.
 By being able to engage with adults, our children can be a huge blessing to extended family members who are anxious to connect with them.